GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 So all the connection on the ERCF Easy Board will send data to the rapberry pi via USB.
 The only connections to the Octopus Pro board we need to make are the following:

-1. Klicky_Probe connected to the "XES" connector of the ERCF v.3 toolhead board to the "STOP_2" endstop connector of the Octopus Pro board.
+1. Klicky_Probe connected to the "XES" connector of the ERCF v.3 toolhead board to the "STOP_7" endstop connector of the Octopus Pro board (on the LDO Kit they refer to this as the "Z Probe" line).

 2. Built-in "(AH3364Q-P-B) Hall effect sensor" for the LGX_ERCF part connected to the "ABL" connector of the ERCF v.3 toolhead board to the "Probe" connector on the Octopus Pro board with the "Probe Voltage Select" header's Jumper {on the Octopus Pro board} set on the pins that select 24VDC (or the Boards V~in~).
 Also on the Octopus Pro board ensure the Jumper on the "Probe Type Select" header is REMOVED so that PNP type is used for the "Probe" connector.
 The datasheet on the "AH3364Q-P-B Hall effect sensor" states the following:
 ```